dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### The Pytorch Model

-Let us first import all the required packages.
+Let us first import all the necessary packages.

 ```python
 %pip install --upgrade poutyne #install poutyne on colab